History & Fascinating Facts

 - Jan Scruggs, founder of the Vietnam Veterans Memorial (Bowie)

-- Roger Easton, Sr., Naval scientist, National Medal of Technology recipient, and chief inventor of GPS (Oxon Hill)
+- Roger Easton, Sr., Naval scientist, National Medal of Technology recipient, chief inventor of GPS (Oxon Hill)

 - Isis King, first transgender contestant on Tyra Bank’s “America’s Next Top Model”